Carabao Cup fixtures on TV – how to watch live games, fourth round draw details and more

 Carabao Cup fixtures continue in the 2020/21 football season with live games on TV and plenty more to come.

-However, with 13 Premier League teams still alive and kicking in the Carabao Cup, the 2020/21 fixture pile-up could take its toll sooner than many would normally expect during a season.

-Reigning champions Manchester City continue the defence of their crown against Burnley, while two huge showdowns are set to dominate the headlines next week.
+There are still 13 Premier League teams going strong in the domestic cup competition, meaning a fixture pile-up is likely to affect several if they continue to pick up the wins.

+Spurs are already engulfed in scheduling chaos having already played on Sunday and with a Europa League clash to engage in this Thursday.

-Tottenham face Chelsea after being handed a bye due to a coronavirus outbreak at Leyton Orient, while Liverpool host Arsenal at Anfield in a rematch of the Community Shield.
+Tottenham face Chelsea after being handed a bye due to a coronavirus outbreak at Leyton Orient.

+Elsewhere, Liverpool host Arsenal at Anfield for the second time in a week after a Monday night Premier League clash.

 It has been confirmed that every match of the fourth round involving a Premier League team that has not been picked up by Sky Sports will be shown live on CarabaoCup.live for one-off £10 match passes.